 This does the following:

-Deploys MariaDB on the
+Deploys MariaDB on the namespace.

-Creates a user
+Creates a database.

 |This method of setting the password at deployment is insecure.
 We do not recommend this for a production environment.|